igorski/molecular-music-generator/README.md

 How to run
 ----------

-MMG is a command line util, and requires a Java Runtime Environment, you can start it like so:
+MMG is a command line util, and requires a Java Runtime Environment (available by default on most operating systems).
+You can run it by opening a terminal / command prompt and typing:

     java -jar mmg.jar

-However, be sure to supply command line arguments to the input JSON file, like so:
+However, be sure to supply additional arguments to the input JSON file (relative to the location of the mmg.jar-file), like so:

     java -jar mmg.jar path/to/input.json

+So, assuming you have a file called "composition.json" in the same folder that contains "mmg.jar", you can generate your MIDI file instantly by typing:

+    java -jar mmg.jar composition.json

-The remaining configurations and compositional properties are defined within that JSON file.
+The remaining configurations and compositional properties are defined within the JSON file and these are explained below.

 How to setup the environment properties
 ---------------------------------------